Skip to content

 • Bluff Gardens: Relaxing property with a beautiful garden setting.
 Rates start around $140 per night.

-• Monticello, Utah (93 miles north of Monument Valley):
+• Monticello, Utah (93 miles north of Monument Valley) – good choice if you’re combining Monument Valley with Arches or Canyonlands.

 • The Atomic Blue Motor-Inn: Stylish motel with comfortable rooms and convenient access to attractions.
 Rates start around $110 per night.